 TREASURIES-Omicron and inflation flatten U.S. yield curve

-SYDNEY, Dec 2 (Reuters) - Long-term yields neared their lowest for the year on Thursday as investors wagered that early rate hikes would curb future inflation, leading to a sharp flattening of the entire curve.
+SYDNEY, Dec 2 (Reuters) - Long-dated U.S. government bond yields neared their lowest for the year on Thursday as investors wagered that early rate hikes would curb future inflation, flattening the yield curve.

+Thirty-year Treasury yields US30YT=RR hit 1.74% in late New York trade on Wednesday, their lowest since January.
+They were as low as 1.75% on Thursday.

 Worries about the Omicron variant have also lent a safety bid to bonds.
 Since news of the variant broke, just after Thanksgiving, benchmark 10-year yields have dived more than 25 bps in a painful rally for a market heavily short.